The job market is tough, but these TEDx Talks will give you the positivity boost you need to keep searching.

 1. Ashley Stahl: 3 Questions to Unlock Your Authentic Career

-Surprisingly, not everyone hates looking for a job.
-Meet Ashley Stahl, a career coach who loves a good job hunt.
-Early in her career as a national security professional Stahl says she felt stuck.
-After some serious soul-searching and risk-taking, she created a career she truly loves and is helping others do the same.
-She urges people to ask themselves three questions about their career: What am I good at?
-What do other people think I’m good at?
-What’s holding me back?
-Answers to these, she says, will unlock a passionate career.
+Interestingly, not everyone despises job hunting.
+Meet Ashley Stahl, a career coach who enjoys the process.
+Early on in her career as a national security professional, Stahl says she felt stuck.
+After taking some time to self-reflect and assess the risks, she finally found a career that she loves and is helping others do the same.
+To uncover a career path you’re passionate about, ask yourself these three questions: What are you good at?
+What do other people think you’re good at?
+And lastly, what’s holding you back from finding your dream job?

 2. Zain Asher: Trust Your Struggle

 “Success is never really in a straight line,” says CNN International anchor Zain Asher.
-Four years ago, Asher worked as a receptionist, and after a series of self-made breaks (she even filmed a fake news reel around Los Angeles to apply for news anchor jobs), Asher has made it to her dream job.
-Her story serves as proof that if you want something badly enough, hard work can get it for you.
+Four years ago, Asher was working as a receptionist.
+After taking some risks and making her opportunities ( she even filmed a fake newsreel around Los Angeles to apply for news anchor jobs), Asher has finally achieved her dream job.
+Her story is proof that if you work hard enough, you can achieve anything.